wwilman/Analiza_NGS/RAPORT.md

 ### Data
 Data: https://www.ncbi.nlm.nih.gov/sra/SRX025959[accn] <br>
-Submitted by: University of Michigan
+Submitted by: University of Michigan<br>
-Study: Pooled linkage analysis for discovery of Saccharomyces cerevisiae functional mutations by whole genome sequencing
+Study: Pooled linkage analysis for discovery of Saccharomyces cerevisiae functional mutations by whole genome sequencing Abstract:<br>
-Abstract:
 In order to identify the yeast genes that are mutated in vac6 and vac22 mutants, each mutant strain was backcrossed against a wild-type yeast strain.
 Phenotypically wild-type and mutant segregants were then pooled and subjected to mate-pair sequencing, i.e. sequencing was applied to one wild-type and one mutant pool for each strain (four libraries in total).
-The data were mined for mutations evident in the sequence that were present only in the mutant, but not the wild-type, pool for each strain.
+The data were mined for mutations evident in the sequence that were present only in the mutant, but not the wild-type, pool for each strain.<br>
-Sample: Yeast vac22, wild-type segregant pool
+Sample: Yeast vac22, wild-type segregant pool<br>
-Organism: Saccharomyces cerevisiae
+Organism: Saccharomyces cerevisiae<br>
-Name: vac22 wt
+Name: vac22 wt<br>
-Instrument: Illumina Genome Analyzer
+Instrument: Illumina Genome Analyzer<br>
-Strategy: WGS
+Strategy: WGS<br>
-Source: GENOMIC
+Source: GENOMIC<br>
-Selection: RANDOM
+Selection: RANDOM<br>
-Layout: PAIRED
+Layout: PAIRED<br>

 ### Steps of analysis:
 1. Acquiring raw data - SRA repositorium